 1. The Value of Research Experience

-For those pursuing a career in academia, research experience is vital.
+For those considering graduate studies or professional school, research experience can demonstrate skills and attributes that make a candidate stand out.
+For pursuing a career in academia or a research-based career in industry or healthcare, research experience is vital.
 Most graduate schools are looking for innovative students to bolster their ranks, and there is no better way to show your academic worth than solid research experience.
-Even for those bound for non-academic careers, research can be beneficial as it provides practical experience, which employers value.
-Research can also expand your career and academic horizons in new and unexpected directions.
+Even for those bound for direct entry into the job market post-graduation, research can be beneficial as it provides practical experience, which employers value.
+Research experiences in sciences, humanities or social sciences can also expand your career and academic horizons in new and unexpected directions.

 2. Getting Your Foot in the Door

 Volunteering is a great way to gain valuable experience, which can prepare you for more challenging research roles.
 Volunteer opportunities are often less intensive, but they can give you some preliminary immersion in a research environment.
 Some professors accept student volunteers to help with their research and so getting to know your professors and TAs is important.
 Ask about their research and the possibility of volunteering (find out more below).
 Hospitals, charities, and non-profit organizations are also places to engage in volunteer research work.
-Positions may be available in a number of areas, from life sciences to social work.
+Positions may be available in a wide variety of areas: life sciences, arts and culture, social work, law and policy.
 These volunteer opportunities are competitive, so it is important to apply with a well-developed résumé and cover letter.
 If invited to an interview, it's recommended that you research the organization beforehand.
 The information you obtain will allow you to ask intelligent questions that demonstrate your knowledge of the organization and your enthusiasm for the opportunity.
 Attend the Get Hired Fair to speak with representatives from some of these organizations.
 Have a look at the “Volunteering” tip sheet, for other ideas and resources.

 Working as a Research Assistant (RA) provides experience in research methodology and hones your knowledge and research skills.
 It also allows you to work with professors and/or graduate students, focusing on one or more existing research projects.
 For those interested in an academic career, an RA position is also an excellent way to make strategic contacts and references.
 These positions can be volunteer but are generally paid.